-The Compaq Insight Manager Software architecture is typical of other SNMP-management software and comprises the Compaq Insight Management Agents, and the manager software, Compaq Insight Manager.
+The Compaq Insight Manager Software architecture is typical of other SNMP-based management software and is composed of Compaq Insight Manager, Compaq Insight Management Agents, Compaq Insight Desktop Management Agents, and the Compaq Inventory Collector.

-Agent software executes on a manageable device such as a server that monitors the fault and performance aspects of the device.
+The agent software executes on a manageable device such as a server, desktop, or workstation and monitors the fault and performance aspects of the device.
 These monitored statistics, along with device configuration information, provide data to a management application using the SNMP protocol.

-Manager software, such as Insight Manager, provides the user interface to the management features in Compaq servers.
-You can integrate the Insight Management Agents with SNMP-based management platforms to manage Compaq servers.
+Manager software, such as Insight Manager, provides the user interface to the management features in Compaq devices.
+You can integrate the Insight Management Agents with SNMP-based management platforms to manage Compaq devices.